Isaiah McCoy walked out of a Delaware prison a free man in January 2017, five years after being convicted of murder and sentenced to death.

 While McCoy was in L.A., a University of Hawaii law student contacted him about speaking at a criminal justice reform rally she organized at the state Capitol.
 McCoy thought it would be a good opportunity to visit his mother and siblings who had moved to Hawaii.

-While working as a security guard for a Waikiki hotel, McCoy started dating a woman who he says worked as a stripper and prostitute.
+While working as a security guard for a Waikiki hotel in an area of the tourist mecca known for prostitution, McCoy started dating a woman who he says worked as a stripper and prostitute.
+He could relate to her, and she wasn’t judgmental about his time behind bars.

-McCoy said he and the woman had a falling out, and she went to the Susannah Wesley Community Center — a nonprofit association that helps trafficking victims — and lied about McCoy in exchange for a plane ticket out of Hawaii.
+McCoy said he and the woman had a falling out, and she went to Honolulu’s Susannah Wesley Community Center — a nonprofit human services association that helps trafficking victims — and lied about being afraid of McCoy in exchange for a plane ticket out of Hawaii.
 The other alleged victims did the same, he said.

 “All of these females were prostitutes before I met them,” McCoy said.
 “Why would I have to force someone to do what they’re already doing?”

 McCoy’s Army soldier wife, Tawana Roberts, is a co-defendant in the federal case.
 They wed six days after meeting at a Honolulu nightclub.
-She has pleaded not guilty and hasn’t responded to a request for an interview in the same detention center.
+She has pleaded not guilty and hasn’t responded to a request for an interview in the same detention center where her husband is held.

-In January, authorities conducted a sting involving an undercover officer who set up a meeting in a Waikiki hotel room.
+In January, authorities conducted a sting involving an undercover officer with a pretend foot fetish who set up a meeting in a Waikiki hotel room.
 Roberts and another woman who showed up with her were arrested.

 The next day, a federal grand jury returned a sealed indictment charging McCoy and Roberts with one count of sex trafficking.
 Another indictment later added six more counts.